influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 With two exceptions (`stream` and `batch`) nodes always occur in pipeline expressions (chains), where they are instantiated through chaining methods.
 Chaining methods are generally identified using the node type name.
 One notable exception to this is the InfluxQL node, which uses aliases.
 See the section [Taxonomy of node types](#taxonomy-of-node-types) below.

 For each node type, the method that creates an instance of that type uses the same signature.
-So if a `query` node instantiates an `eval` node and adds it to the chain, and if a `from` node can also create an `eval` node and add it to the chain, the chaining method creating a new `eval` node will accept the same arguments (e.g. one or more lamdba expressions) regardless of which node created it.
+So if a `query` node instantiates an `eval` node and adds it to the chain, and if a `from` node can also create an `eval` node and add it to the chain, the chaining method creating a new `eval` node will accept the same arguments (e.g. one or more lambda expressions) regardless of which node created it.

 **Example 22 &ndash; Instantiate eval node in stream**
 ```javascript